Mount Timpanogos Utah Temple: Dedication

 The temple was dedicated on October 13, 1996 by Hinckley, who by then was the church's president.
 The dedication sessions were held over an entire week, with three on Sunday and four on each of the following days, for a total of 27.

 Before the dedication, Hinckley and his counselors in the First Presidency, Thomas S. Monson and James E. Faust, applied mortar to the temple's cornerstone.
 They were followed by Boyd K. Packer, Acting President of the Quorum of the Twelve Apostles; W. Eugene Hansen of the Seventy and executive director of the church's Temple Department; Robert J. Matthews, temple president; Stephen M. Studdert, vice chairman of the temple committee; and Hinckley's wife, Marjorie.

 About 11,615 people participated in the first dedicatory session, with about 2,900 of them in the temple.
 The others attended via broadcast in the American Fork Tabernacle, 12 stake centers in Utah and Wasatch counties, and the Salt Lake Tabernacle on Temple Square in Salt Lake City.
 The First Presidency and Packer spoke in the first session and were accompanied by their wives.

 About 38,000 attended the three sessions on the first day.
 During the week, Hinckley presided over and spoke in 11 dedicatory sessions, including the cornerstone ceremony.
 Monson and Faust each presided over eight dedicatory sessions, and each spoke in 11 sessions, which included the cornerstone ceremony.
 A total of 52 general authorities addressed the sessions, as well as the temple presidency and matron.

 Design and architecture

 The building has a traditional Latter-day Saint temple design.
 Designed by Allen Erekson, Keith Stepan, and church architectural staff, the temple's architecture reflects both the cultural heritage of the Mount Timpanogos region and its spiritual significance to the church.

-The temple has a total of 107240 sqft, four ordinance rooms, and eight sealing rooms.
+The temple has a total of 107240 sqft, four ordinance rooms, eight sealing rooms, and one baptistry.
 The floor plan is an adaption of the one created for the Bountiful Utah Temple.
 The temples are nearly identical from the outside, though the spire on each is noticeably different.

 The temple is on a 16.7-acre plot located to the west of Mount Timpanogos.

 The structure stands 190 feet tall, constructed with sierra white granite.
 The exterior has stained glass windows created by an architectural glass designer, Gordon Huether, using a patented process called "Inner Light", bronze doors, and single spire.

-The temple includes four ordinance rooms, eight sealing rooms, and a baptistry.